ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 able to carry state between requests, such as with cookies ({{?RFC6265}}), authentication (Section 11 of {{?I-D.ietf-httpbis-semantics}}), or even alternative services ({{?RFC7838}}).
-Oblivious HTTP seeks to prevent this sort of linkage, which also means that this sort of feature cannot be used.
+Oblivious HTTP seeks to prevent this sort of linkage, which requires that applications not carry state between requests.

-Oblivious HTTP is only useful where privacy risks associated with possible stateful treatment of requests are sufficiently negative that the cost of deploying this protocol can be justified.
-Oblivious HTTP is simpler and less costly than more robust systems, like Prio ({{PRIO}}) or Tor ({{Dingledine2004}}), which provide stronger guarantees, but cost more to operate.
+Oblivious HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently negative that the cost of deploying this protocol can be justified.
+Oblivious HTTP is simpler and less costly than more robust systems, like Prio ({{PRIO}}) or Tor ({{Dingledine2004}}), which can provide stronger guarantees at higher operational costs.

 Oblivious HTTP is more costly than a direct connection to a server.
 Some costs, like those involved with connection setup, can be amortized, but there are